-The community is invited to nominate regional journalists who have published a digital/print or audio/visual piece between April 1, 2017 and May 1, 2018.
+The community is invited to nominate regional journalists/reporters who have published a digital/print or audio/visual piece between May 1, 2018 and June 1, 2019.
 Digital/print may include newspaper, magazine, and/or online content; and, audio/visual may include podcast, tv, video, and/or radio.
 Nominations will be evaluated for their emphasis on centering individual experiences with poverty, classism, and racism within a systemic, historical analysis.
-To nominate, send the reporter’s name, article headline, news outlet, and a link to the piece if it is available online to Communications@archcitydefenders.org or tweet at @ArchCityDefense with #PovertyJournalismAwards.
+To nominate, send the reporter’s name, article headline, news outlet, and a link to the piece if it is available online to communications@

-The nomination period is open from May 29 to June 12, 2018.
+The nomination period is open from June 10 through July 8, 2019.
 A three person panel will judge nominations.
-Finalists and honorable mentions will be publicly recognized at the Awards ceremony on Thursday, July 12, 2018 at ANEW Rooftop, and is co-hosted by Big Brothers Big Sisters of Eastern Missouri.
+Finalists and honorable mentions will be publicly recognized at the Awards ceremony on Thursday, August 29, 2019.

 In St. Louis City, one in four people live in poverty; however, their stories are underreported and too often, not framed within a systemic context.
 As a result, the misperception of poverty as a personal failing continues to misshape public opinion and misguide public policy decisions.